 Spring, autumn, and even the mild winters of the Costa Blanca are ideal seasons to enjoy nature and its many benefits in the body.
 Whether you are from Alicante or coming from abroad, this list of routes is for you.
 Most are simple routes, suitable for children and families.
 There are also some more complicated or more physically demanding, but equally essential for its beauty and landscapes.

-10 Must-Know Hiking Trails in Alicante – Costa Blanca
+10 Best Hiking Trails in Alicante - Costa Blanca

 It is a suitable route to carry out with children and / or by bicycle: 2,5km of old asphalted road that lead us to the northernmost tip of the Sierra Helada mountain range, where the Albir Lighthouse is located.
 Throughout the route we enjoy excellent views of the Bay of Altea, with the Sierra de Bèrnia mountain in the background.

-We continue with the coastal routes.
-The Poble Nou de Benitatxell (small town) has one of the most beautiful stretches of coastline in the Alicante province.
+Let’s discover more hikes next to the coast!
+The little town called Poble Nou de Benitatxell has one of the most beautiful stretches of coastline in the Alicante province.
 The impressive cliffs hide magical coves with crystal clear waters.
 This tour will take us from the Moraig Beach to Cala Llebeig, in just one hour.
 Suitable to do with children, provided they are not too small.